vsergeev/btckeygenie/README.md

 gimme-bitcoin-address
 =====================

-gimme-bitcoin-address is a standalone bitcoin key pair generator written in Go.
+gimme-bitcoin-address is a standalone bitcoin keypair generator written in Go.
-It generates an ECDSA secp256k1 key pair, writes the private key in **Wallet Import Format** to a text file in the directory specified as the first argument, and writes the corresponding public key in **Bitcoin Address** format to standard output.
+It generates an ECDSA secp256k1 keypair, writes the private key in **Wallet Import Format** to a text file in the directory specified as the first argument, and writes the corresponding public key in **Bitcoin Address** format to standard output.